Akko, Nigeria: Akko's Cloud

 The average proportion of sky covered by clouds in Akko varies significantly seasonally throughout the year.

 Around 5 November marks the start of Akko's clearer season, which lasts for four months and ends around 5 March.

 In Akko, January is the clearest month of the year, with the sky remaining clear, mostly clear, or partly cloudy 57% of the time.

 Beginning at 5 March and lasting for 8.0 months, the cloudier period of the year ends around 5 November.

 May is the cloudiest month of the year in Akko, with the sky being overcast or mostly cloudy 77% of the time on average during this month.

 Akko's Precipitation

 A day that was at least 0.04 inches (or the equivalent) in depth of liquid or liquid-equivalent precipitation.
 In Akko, the likelihood of rainy days fluctuates wildly throughout the year.

 Between 25 May and 6 October, which is the length of the wetter season, there is a larger than 43% probability that any given day would be rainy.
-In Akko, August has an average of 26.0 days with at least 0.04 inches of precipitation, making it the month with the most rainy days.
+In Akko, August has an average of 26.0 days with at least 0.04 in of precipitation, making it the month with the most rainy days.

 From 6 October to 25 May, there are 7.6 months during which it is drier.
-The month with the least number of days with at least 0.04 inches of precipitation in Akko is December, with an average of 0.0 days.
+The month with the least number of days with at least 0.04 in of precipitation in Akko is December, with an average of no days.